everlytic/push-notifications-documentation/push/web/readme.md

 Above are the default variables that get used if you don't provide any `preflight` options.
 But you may override any of these variables, and they will change on the modal that pops up.

 ## Sample App
-You can find look at our [Sample App](https://github.com/everlytic/push-notifications-web-sample-app) that implements the SDK and the above methods.
-Just be sure to replace the hash with the one you get from Everlytic.
+Look at our [Sample App](https://github.com/everlytic/push-notifications-web-sample-app) that implements the SDK and the above methods.
+Just be sure to replace the hash with the one you get from the System.

 ## Error Codes
 At some point you might get an error response with certain codes.
 Here are some common codes and what they mean: